rfc-editor/errata-report-process/draft-rpc-errata-process.md

 RFC errata page {{ERRATA_PAGE}}, enters the RFC number of the document containing the error, and clicks the Search button.
 All earlier erratum reports for that RFC are displayed.
-These reports include verified errata, reported errata, issues that are held for document update, and rejected reports.
+This includes reports of any status (Verified, Reported, Held for Document Update, and Rejected).
 The reporter is asked to check that the erratum does not already appear on the errata page for any given RFC.
 This step is to prevent multiple reports of the same error.